Your event management software should double as your best bud, right?

 Envision this—it’s 9.35 pm on a Sunday.
 The night before your annual flagship conference.
 You find yourself exhausted and tired in your hotel room.
 Your computer is back at your field office, and you only have your iPad on hand.
 There’s a last-minute change in your event agenda.
 What do you do?

 Solution: In an ideal world, you should be able to easily log in from your iPad and make the necessary amendments, not have to go back to your office and haul out your computer just to make a simple one-line change.

-This comes in handy in soooooo many scenarios, like when you need to edit something while you’re on the train or waiting in line for your no-foam-extra-hot-NO-FOAM-latte (we know that’s your usual, no judgment here).
+This comes in handy in so many scenarios, like when you need to edit something while you’re on the train or waiting in line for your no-foam-extra-hot-no-foam-latte.
 Once you’ve experienced this kind of functionality, there’s truly no going back.

 Not all event management software is created equal, right?